jwadhams/marketscan-mscan/README.md

 To `RunScan` for a vehicle (assuming you're starting with its VIN):

   1. Get the MarketScan vehicle ID by calling `GetVehiclesByVINParams` with the VIN as the only string argument: `$mscan->GetVehiclesByVINParams($vin)`
-  1. In those results, you'll get a Make ID (e.g., Jaguar = 13415).
-Look up that Make ID in your cached results of `GetManufacturers` to figure out whose ZIP is used to localize manufacturer rebates. (e.g., Jaguar uses customer's ZIP, Lexus uses dealer's)
   1. Build your [request object to pass to RunScan](http://www.marketscan.com/mScanAPIDocumentation/html/ed481d63-01f7-38fc-e444-c14233114f11.htm).
     1. Set `Vehicle.ID` to the value you received from `GetVehiclesByVINParams`
-    1. If the vehicle manufacturer's `RebateZIPPreference` is 0, set `AutoRebateParams.ZIP` to the customer's ZIP
+    1. Set `AutoRebateParams.ZIP` to the customer's ZIP
-    1. If the vehicle manufacturer's `RebateZIPPreference` is 1, set `AutoRebateParams.ZIP` to the dealer's ZIP
+    1. Set `AutoRebateParams.DealerZIP` to the dealer's ZIP
     1. Set `Market` to the dealership's market ID you received from `GetMarketByZIP`